belisarenata/ChatBot-with-INEP-Educational-Open/readme.md

 ## Recriating the db

 well, if you insist...

 run data_collection/collect_data.py and be patient.
 Lots of downloads there.
-I highly suggest using a debugger to check if progress is smooth. run dataframe_parsing/create_registration_data_dataframes.py to create your db file with only the regitration data run dataframe_parsing/split_data_by_education_level.py to populate the db with actual data
+I highly suggest using a debugger to check if the progress is smooth.

+run dataframe_parsing/create_registration_data_dataframes.py to create your db file with the registration data

+run dataframe_parsing/split_data_by_education_level.py to populate the db with actual data

 ## Some comments about coding style

 When choosing between concision or performance over readability, I always pick readability.

 This is the first time I'm using polars, sqlite, langchain and basically every lib except for beautifulsoup4.

 This code is far from optimal, especially data collection and data parsing.
 Coming from pandas, polars require a new way of thinking that I'm not used to (yet!).

-This code was written so anyone could understand and/or as what I could do in the moment :shrug:
+This code was written so anyone could understand it and/or what I could do in the moment :shrug: